i-dot-ai/frontend-exercise/README.md

 - Have you 'tested' your code?
 - Optimise your website for speed.
 Mobile users may not have a fast connection

-## Submitting your test
+## Submitting your code

-- Fork a GitHub repository.
-- Clone the forked repository to your local system.
+- Clone the repository to your local system
-- Add a Git remote for the original repository.
-- Create a feature branch in which to place your changes.
+- Create a feature branch for your changes
-- Make your changes to the new branch.
-- Commit the changes to the branch.
+- Commit the changes to that branch
-- Push the branch to GitHub.
+- Push the branch to a suitable service (eg GitHub or GitLab)
-- Open a pull request from the new branch to the original repo.
+- Send a link to us